March 4, 2022

 Last year, on March 16, a man murdered eight people in Atlanta across three Asian-run businesses.
 Six of those who died were Asian American women.
 As the country reckons with lessons learned since the tragedy, Stop AAPI Hate is releasing its latest self-reported incident count to continue to raise awareness of the high levels of hate AAPIs face, to encourage other AAPIs to continue to report incidents, and to call on lawmakers to partner with the coalition and other AAPI organizations in creating programs that will prevent further incidents and support victims.
 Stop AAPI Hate will further be marking the anniversary by supporting the efforts of AAPI communities in Atlanta, where local organizations are holding an in-person community remembrance on March 12.

-Stop AAPI Hate’s new report indicates that it has received a total of 10,905 reports of hate incidents against AAPIs across the U.S. between March 19, 2020 and December 31, 2021, with 535 incidents happening from October to December 2021 alone.
+Stop AAPI Hate’s new report indicates that it has received a total of 10,905 reports of hate acts against AAPIs across the U.S. between March 19, 2020 and December 31, 2021, with 535 incidents happening from October to December 2021 alone.

 - Verbal harassment (63.0%) continues to make up the biggest share of total incidents reported.